Joondanna

 What is the weighted average housing cost based on tenure mix in the suburb of Joondanna?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,268.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,268.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,952/month, and renters paying $1,429/month.

 How affordable is housing in the suburb of Joondanna relative to local incomes?